Who’s responsible for Louisiana’s nursing home evacuation plans? State officials won’t say

-The Louisiana Department of Health removed nearly 850 nursing home residents from this warehouse (pictured above) after nursing home owner Bob Dean transferred people there during Hurricane Ida.
-(Photo by Wes Muller/Louisiana Illuminator)
+The Louisiana Department of Health removed nearly 850 nursing home residents from this warehouse in late August 2021 after nursing home owner Bob Dean transferred people there during Hurricane Ida.
+(Photo by Wesley Muller/Louisiana Illuminator)

 Louisiana state government does little to screen the nursing home natural disaster evacuation plans required by law or to ensure that nursing homes carry out those plans as written, according to several state government officials and records released by the Louisiana Department of Health this month.